-Source: FRNSW, Automatic Fire Alarm System Agreement, Guideline No. 4
+Source: FRNSW, Automatic Fire Alarm System Agreement, Guideline No. 4 - Application to Waive AFA False Alarm Charges, paragraph 9, 10..

 Most waivers have been approved following the replacement or relocation of installation or detector equipment.
 In some cases, AFA owners may have taken this action regardless of whether a waiver was available.
 An alarm owner benefits from avoiding the burden of alarms occurring at their premises as well as avoiding future costs from charges.